GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/i18n-messages/index.md

 ## Field details {: #field_details }

 This section describes each field that can appear in a `messages.json` file.
-For details on how the messages file is used — for example, what happens when a locale doesn't define all the messages — see [Internationalization][1].
+For details on how the messages file is used—for example, what happens when a locale doesn't define all the messages — see [Internationalization][1].

 ### name {: #name }

 Actually, there's no field called "name".
-This field's name is the name of the message — the same _name_ that you see in `__MSG__name___` or `getMessage("_name_")`.
+This field's name is the name of the message—the same _name_ that you see in `__MSG__name___` or `getMessage("_name_")`.

 The name is a case-insensitive key that lets you retrieve the localized message text.
 The name can